Skip to Content

 Cost

-This process costs €250 in total.
-While completing the form you will be asked for a €50 deposit so that our team can review your data and fully prepare for your sessions.
-The balance is due before in-person session.
-The costs of implementing the plan are detailed in the plan.
-The rates for the individual components possible are visible on the one to one training page.
-Please note we have a price increase due from February 1st 2026 to €265.
+The process costs €250 in total.
+When completing the form, you will be asked for a €50 deposit so our team can review your data and fully prepare for your sessions.
+The remaining balance is due before the in-person session.
+The costs of implementing the plan are detailed within.
+For rates of possible individual components, please visit our one-to-one training page.
+Please note, we are due a price increase to €265 from February 1st 2026.

 Questions?